 Most people have at least some incorrect information about bankruptcy.
-They might have questions like “Do I qualify for Chapter 7 or 13 bankruptcy?” or “How much does it cost to file bankruptcy?”
+They might have questions like “Do I qualify for Chapter 7 bankruptcy or Chapter 13 bankruptcy?” or “How much does it cost to file bankruptcy?”
 Irrational fears often hold people back from utilizing this helpful process.
 By dispelling some of these Bankruptcy Myths, Marc Kranson Attorney at Law your local PA Bankruptcy Lawyer can help you determine whether bankruptcy is the right course of action for you.
 So if you need a bankruptcy attorney, choose Marc Kranson for superior knowledge and service.

-Myth I: Bankruptcy is Expensive.
+Bankruptcy is expensive

 Attorney Kranson has dedicated his practice to making access to the legal system reasonable for his clients.
 In fact, Attorney Kranson makes it a priority to provide individuals with the opportunity to file bankruptcy with reasonable fees.

-Myth II: Bankruptcy is difficult.
+Bankruptcy is difficult